johnnyForever/saucedemo-playwright-e2e/README.md

 **2. Workflow Artifacts**

 - Go to the workflow run page
-- Download the `playwright-report` artifact
+- Download the `playwright-report` artifact for HTML reports
+- Download the `junit-report` artifact for JUnit XML reports
 - Extract and open `index.html` locally to view the full interactive report

+**3. Published Test Results**

+- Test results are automatically published to the workflow run
+- View detailed test summaries, pass/fail counts, and execution times
+- Published by `publish-unit-test-result-action` from JUnit reports

 ## Reports